-From \cref{fig:its_time}, we observe that KV cache compression methods generally yield superior Pareto frontiers compared to vanilla LLMs, across model sizes and datasets.
-Specifically, the best-performing method in each dataset–size combination substantially improves the scores at comparable memory transfer budgets (proportional to runtime).
-Averaging Pareto frontier margins across budgets, as detailed in \cref{app:downstream-std} \cref{tab:model-pareto-imp-van-compute} and summarized in \cref{fig:dms-radar-plot}, we find average gains for \acronym of 11.5 for AIME 24, 2.3 for MATH 500, 5.5 for GPQA Diamond, and 8.3 for LiveCodeBench.
-Variability across datasets primarily reflects their saturation levels; for instance, models achieve very high performance on MATH 500 even with limited budgets.
-Notably, performance gains from \acronym decrease with increasing model scale on MATH 500, yet increase with scale on GPQA Diamond and LiveCodeBench.
-Similar trends emerge for the `peak tokens in memory' metric shown in \cref{fig:its_time} and summarized in \cref{tab:model-pareto-imp-van-memory}.
-Overall, these findings indicate that KV cache compression exhibits more favorable scaling properties than dense attention, highlighting its potential for advancing the reasoning capabilities of current LLMs.
+\paragraph{Accuracy vs.\ Memory Reads and Peak Memory} From \cref{fig:its}, and additionally \cref{app:its_extra,fig:its_extra}, we observe that KV cache compression methods generally yield superior Pareto frontiers compared to vanilla LLMs across model sizes and datasets.
+Specifically, the best-performing method in each dataset--size combination substantially improves the scores at comparable memory transfer budgets (which drive latency).
+Averaging Pareto frontier margins across budgets, as detailed in \cref{app:downstream-std,tab:model-pareto-imp-van-compute} and summarized in \cref{fig:dms-radar-plot}, we find average gains for \acronym of 12.5 for AIME 24, 2.3 for MATH-500, 5.8 for GPQA Diamond, and 8.3 for LiveCodeBench.
+Variability across datasets primarily reflects their saturation levels; for instance, models achieve very high performance on MATH-500 even with limited budgets.
+Notably, performance gains from \acronym decrease with increasing model scale on MATH-500, yet increase with scale on GPQA Diamond and LiveCodeBench.
+Overall, these findings indicate that KV cache compression exhibits more favorable scaling properties than full KV retention in vanilla LLMs, highlighting its potential for advancing their reasoning capabilities.

-Moreover, comparing \acronym with other KV cache compression methods, it emerges how its Pareto frontier clearly dominates the best baselines for both efficiency metrics, namely Quest for KV cache memory reads and TOVA for peak tokens in memory (\cref{fig:its_memory,fig:its_time}).
-This is even more remarkable considering that Quest sacrifices memory efficiency, fully preserving the KV cache, in order to mitigate accuracy degradation---and yet \acronym manages to offer a better runtime--accuracy trade-off.
-Datasets like MATH 500, where Quest's Pareto frontier mostly overlaps with Vanilla at all scales, illustrate that gains from larger token budgets can be eaten away, unless performance is retained even at high CRs. \acronym meets this desideratum in a data-efficient way, thus offering inexpensive hyper-scaling with existing LLMs.
+Moreover, comparing \acronym with other KV cache compression methods, we find that its Pareto frontier clearly dominates the best baselines for both efficiency metrics: Quest for KV cache memory reads and TOVA for peak tokens in memory (\cref{fig:its}).
+This is even more remarkable considering that Quest sacrifices memory efficiency by fully preserving the KV cache to mitigate accuracy degradation---and yet \acronym still offers a better latency--accuracy trade-off.
+Datasets like MATH-500, where Quest's Pareto frontier mostly overlaps with vanilla at all scales, illustrate that gains from larger token budgets can be eaten away, unless performance is retained even at high CRs. \acronym meets this desideratum in a data-efficient way, thus offering inexpensive hyper-scaling with existing LLMs.